Clients Are Not Buying Your Services? Here’s Why …

 No matter what business you are in, if a client doesn’t see the perceived value of what you do, you won’t be in business for long.
 How do you achieve that?
 First and foremost you MUST find a hole and fill it in and fill it well in order to have a successful business, second make sure you are not perceived as an annoyance.
-MOST small business owners are perceived that way for several reasons.
+MOST black entrepreneurs are perceived that way for several reasons.
 They are listed below click “next” above or below and Enjoy..

 Some of us overcharge for our services based on our tenure instead of our brand, experience in business or ability to run a business.
 Most clients don’t want a confrontation with you so they won’t tell you that you are charging too much they will simply decline the offer.
 If you think this may be the problem, there are hints they will often give you like: “We don’t have the money in our budget” at that point you can ask “What can you afford to spend?”
 They will probably low ball you to test you out at that point and what you can do is negotiate up a bit from there to secure the business.
 If they say “We don’t have it in our budget” they are giving you a chance to meet them halfway.
 Take it, it’s better to have something than nothing at all.
 Just make sure you tell them it’s an introductory offer to show how effective your services are, or something like that.

 To me, that’s a foolish gamble.
 I don’t work for you.
 You need MY services.
 In addition, I have employees to pay and that’s real estate on my site that I can use for a paying client.
-Finally, how do I KNOW who is buying your services from my site and whether or not you WILL pay me for it.
+Finally, how do I KNOW who is buying your services from my site and whether or not you WILL pay me for it?
 NO THANKS!
 If you are making SO much money from the other corporations, invest in your own corporation and RESPECT other business owners and PAY for the space you want on my site.
 When you have established your brand NEVER and I mean NEVER give anything away for FREE, the potential client will never see the monetary value in what you do if you do.
 Another annoyance is people who have ideas that involve my brand and me doing all the work to get THEM in the door then there is the promise of using me once they get hired.

 The Client Doesn’t Like Your Approach or the Impression you have left

 NEVER approach a client as if your tenure allows you to have entitlement.
-That’s a HUGE turn off and it’s their budget.
-They don’t have to give you one red penny and if you make them feel like they are obligated to do it, they will shut yo down for good and you are powerless against them.
+That’s a HUGE turn-off and it’s their budget.
+They don’t have to give you one red penny and if you make them feel like they are obligated to do it, they will shut you down for good and you are powerless against them.
 In addition, they will tell others who do what they do how you treated them perhaps one of your biggest clients and you will develop a reputation.

 The Client doesn’t see the benefit

 This is a tricky one because many of them won’t tell you they will just keep denying you.
-You can however ask questions like “How can (your business) help you achieve your goals with this product etc?”
+You can, however, ask questions like “How can (your business) help you achieve your goals with this product etc?”
 They may say something like “We don’t have it in the Budget” which leaves the door open for you to negotiate.
 You better, however, be able to show them great value if you get them or they will never come back.
 Make SURE you can deliver not only what you say you can deliver but ABOVE that.

 Your calls and emails have exceeded the necessary limit